EranYonai/SplitWise-Algorithm/README.md

 And the rules are (according to SplitWise):
 1. Everyone owes the same net amount at the end,
-2. No one owes a person that they didn’t owe before, and (which is not as important imo)
+2. No one owes a person that they didn’t owe before, and
 3. No one owes more money in total than they did before the simplification.

 Intersting reads on the subject: